dalyIsaac/Whim/docs/docs/index.md

 Whim works by sitting on top of Windows' own window manager.
 It listens to window events and moves windows accordingly.

 To see how Whim compares to other Windows window managers, see [Whim vs. Other Window Managers](comparison.md).

-## Installation

-Alpha builds are available on the [releases page](https://github.com/dalyIsaac/Whim/releases) at GitHub.